Please note that images above may contain product not included with purchase.

 Thanks to the dual-channel principle for the measurement of carbon dioxide concentration, the sensor compensates for long-term drifts automatically by design.
 The very small module height allows easy integration into different applications.

-The on-board temperature sensor is rated for -25°C to 85°C or -13°F to 185°F and the humidity sensor is rated for 0 to 100% RH (non condensing).
+The on-board temperature sensor is rated for -25°C to 85°C or -13°F to 185°F and the humidity sensor is rated for 0 to 90% RH (non condensing).
 Powered by just 6 AA batteries and an operational lifetime of 300,00 wireless transmissions, a 5 years battery life can be expected depending on environmental conditions and the data transmission interval.
-An external power supply is supported by special request.
+An external power supply is supported by a special request.